Learning Outcomes

 A claimant alleges that a UK law violates their right to a fair trial under Article 6 ECHR.
 The ECtHR has previously found similar laws in other countries to be incompatible.
 Must the UK court follow the ECtHR decision?

-Answer: The UK court must take the ECtHR decision into account, but is not strictly bound by it.
-The court may follow the ECtHR unless there are strong reasons not to.
+The UK court must take the ECtHR’s decision into account, but is not bound by it.
+The court may choose to follow the ECtHR unless there are strong reasons not to, such as where the Strasbourg case rests on a misunderstanding of UK procedure or if Parliament clearly intended a different approach.

 Applying to the European Court of Human Rights

-If an individual’s rights are violated and domestic remedies are exhausted, they may apply to the ECtHR in Strasbourg.
+If an individual's rights are violated and all effective and available domestic remedies are exhausted, they may apply to the European Court of Human Rights (ECtHR) in Strasbourg.

 Key Term: Exhaustion of Domestic Remedies

-Applications to the ECtHR must be made within six months of the final domestic decision and the applicant must be a victim of the alleged violation.
+Under Article 35 ECHR, applications to the ECtHR must generally be made within four months from the date of the final domestic decision (formerly six months), and only a "victim" can bring a claim.

 Worked Example 1.3